dusty-nv/jetson-reinforcement/README.md

 <img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/10dc4a454bb70fe282e196d5758bf3bf">

-# Reinforcement Learning
+# Learning Agents
-Reinforcement learners choose actions to perform based on environmental state and a reward system.
+In this tutorial, we'll be creating AI agents that learn from experience and are capable of completing complex tasks and exhibiting advanced behaviors in their environments.
+Reinforcement learners choose the best action for the agent to perform based on environmental state and a system of rewards that provide feedback.
 They provide an AI agent that can learn to behave optimally in it's environment given a policy, or task - like obtaining the reward.

 In many scenarios, the state space is significantly complex and multi-dimensional to where neural networks are increasingly used to estimate the Q-function, which approximates the future reward based on state sequence.